 There had been some negotiations between Labour and the Liberal Democrats on political reform before the 1997 election.
 However, in the event no coalition was considered necessary although the then Liberal Democrat leader did temporarily sit on the Cabinet Committee concerned with constitutional reform.
 There have, however, been coalition governments in both Scotland and Wales since devolution.

 This note sets out a variety of situations over the 20th and 21st centuries where there has been no overall control in the House of Commons.
 The operation of the Conservative - Liberal Democrat coalition government is explained in Library briefing, The 2010 Coalition Government at Westminster.
+Information about the 2017 Government is available in the briefing, The 2017 Government at Westminster: Governing as a minority.

 Commons Briefing papers SN04951